 WAD analysis tool and toughness estimation of DOOM maps

-GNU / Linux
+GNU / Linux or Mac

-You will need python 2.7 installed.
-Add an alias to your
+You will need Python installed.

 alias dmon='python ~/path_to/dmon.py'

-Add the extracted Dmon directory (source and binary editions) to your
+Add the extracted Dmon

-%PATH% environment variable and call
+PATH environment variable and run

 dmon.
 There is a

 dmon.bat file that acts as the launcher to run from source in Windows.

 Please report any issues in the issue tracker or on the Doomworld forums.